Update

 Will this interfere with our existing syllabus and clinical hours?

-The programme is planned into agreed institutional windows rather than added without structure.
+The programme is mapped into agreed institutional windows rather than added without structure.
 During active implementation, sessions are usually scheduled for at least 2 hours per day, with timing aligned to clinical and university commitments.

 Our students are from rural schools with very low English.
 Can they handle this?